Orange-OpenSource/Orange-Boosted-Bootstrap/site/content/docs/5.2/components/buttons.md

 {{< /example >}}

 {{< ods-incompatibility-alert >}}
-in some cases you could roll your own custom sizing with CSS variables like in the example just under this alert.
+In some cases you could roll your own custom sizing with CSS variables like in the example just under this alert.
 {{< /ods-incompatibility-alert >}}

 {{< example >}}